 Day 1- Zero Negative Self Talk

 You know those little hurtful comments you mentally make when you walk past a mirror?
 Yeah, no more of that.
-In order to be happy, you need to banish all of those negative comments from your life.
+To be happy, banish all of those negative comments from your life.
 You’d never say these things to someone you love, so why do you say them to yourself?
 Start your week of happiness off by only speaking positively to yourself (and everyone around you).
 This is day one’s challenge but keep it up for all seven days for the best results.

 This is tough because even though you commit to this goal in the morning, the negative thoughts are going to come.
 Don't get frustrated with yourself when they happen.
 This is a natural habit that takes real effort to get rid of!
 When a negative thought comes, just take note of it.
-And then, tell it to get outta here.
+Then, replace it with something positive.

 Day 2 - Carry An Optimism Journal